-On Wednesday 22nd February the Manchester SIAM-IMA Student Chapter hosted an industry problem solving event, led by Dr. Peter Appleby, a data scientist at Auto Trader.
+On Wednesday 22nd February the Manchester SIAM-IMA Student Chapter and School of Mathematics hosted an industry problem solving event, with industry guest Dr. Peter Appleby, a data scientist at Auto Trader.

 Auto Trader is a fully digital, FTSE 250 listed company which lists new and second hand cars.
 Auto Trader’s website has over 48 million monthly visits, and each visit may include dozens of searches.
 This gives them a wealth of data on how people go about choosing a car, and understanding the interconnections in this data is extremely valuable.
 Mathematics provides the tools to make sense of these vast quantities of data.